mattd/rest-time/README.md

 white background.
 A double buzz tells you rest mode has started; a single buzz tells you rest mode is over.

+By default, it switches between work mode and rest mode when time is up.
+You can enable "overrun" to turn off automatic switch.
+The top clock display shows a count-up timer when it's overrunning.
+You need to press up or down button to start a new period.

 ### Controls

 #### App View